TOP

 Hotel La Colombe or similar

-This morning you leave a place whose name is synonymous with somewhere unreachable, "Timbuktu", and fly to Mopti.
+This morning, depart from a place whose name is synonymous with remoteness—Timbuktu—and fly to Mopti.

-Mopti city tour (you will see the fascinating mix of Malian cultures: Bambara, Bobo, Bozo, Dogon, Fulani, Tuareg, Songhaï, and Hausa): visit the beautiful mosque, the fishing port, and the bustling market, where you can shop for gold or silver jewelry, Tuareg leatherwork, or Fulani blankets of cotton or wool.
+Enjoy a city tour of Mopti, showcasing the fascinating mix of Malian cultures, including Bambara, Bobo, Bozo, Dogon, Fulani, Tuareg, Songhaï, and Hausa.
+Visit the beautiful mosque, the fishing port, and the bustling market, where you can shop for gold or silver jewelry, Tuareg leatherwork, and Fulani cotton or wool blankets.

-Breakfast and drive to Djenné, Timbuktu's ancient sister city on the Niger; visit Djenné on its weekly market day when Djenné is at its colorful best.
-Djenné Mali architectural jewel, founded in the fourth century has scarcely changed since the Middle Ages The atmosphere in the streets will transport you back to the medieval times.
+After breakfast, drive to Djenné, Timbuktu’s ancient sister city on the Niger River.
+Visit Djenné on its weekly market day, when the town is at its most colorful.
+Djenné, Mali’s architectural jewel, was founded in the fourth century and has scarcely changed since the Middle Ages.
+The atmosphere in the streets will transport you back to medieval times.

-See the magnificent Grand Mosque built in the 12th century, the largest mud-brick architecture in the world, and one of UNESCO's World Heritage sites.
-Visit the archaeological site where the young virgin has been sacrificed for the prosperity of the city; visit the local Museum then end by visiting Djenné Djéno the Old City which is today an archaeological site.
-Dogon Country.
+Visit the magnificent Grand Mosque, built in the 12th century, the largest mud-brick structure in the world and a UNESCO World Heritage Site.
+Visit the archaeological site where a young virgin was once sacrificed for the prosperity of the city.
+Continue to the local museum, then visit Djenné Djéno, the ancient city and archaeological site.

-On your way visit Songho known for its Rock paintings and grotto where kids are circumcised in groups every 3 years.
-Learn the ritual of that initiation that opens the door to manhood.
-From the top of the cliff enjoy a wonderful view of that Dogon village.
-After visits drive to overnight in Bandiagara
+Continue toward Dogon Country.
+En route, visit Songho, known for its rock paintings and the grotto where boys are circumcised in groups every three years.
+Learn about the initiation ritual marking the transition to manhood.
+From the top of the cliff, enjoy a stunning view of the Dogon village.
+After the visits, drive to Bandiagara for an overnight.

 Meals Included: Breakfast

-This morning, travel to Sangha and start the visit to the fascinating Dogon Country.
-With its fascinating rocky, Sahelian landscape, the Dogon Country is considered to be one of the most extraordinary places on earth.
+This morning, travel to Sangha and begin exploring the fascinating Dogon Country.
+With its dramatic, rocky Sahelian landscape, Dogon Country is considered one of the most extraordinary places on Earth.

-The Dogon are a group of people living in the central plateau region of the country, south of the Niger bend near the city of Bandiagara in the Mopti region.
-The Dogon are best known for their mythology, their mask dances, wooden sculpture, and their architecture.
+The Dogon people live in the central plateau region of Mali, south of the Niger Bend near the city of Bandiagara in the Mopti region.
+They are best known for their mythology, mask dances, wooden sculptures, and distinctive architecture.

-Visit a Dogon seer.
-Descend (some trekking) the Bandiagara escarpment to visit the villages of Banani (note the ancient Tellem cave dwellings in the cliff face), Ireli, Amani (visit the sacred crocodile sanctuary), and Tireli where you will witness a Dogon mask dance; climb up the cliff then continue to Mopti for overnight.
+Visit a Dogon seer, then descend (light trekking) the escarpment to visit Banani, noting the ancient Tellem cave dwellings in the cliff face, followed by Ireli and Amani, where you will visit the sacred crocodile sanctuary.
+Continue to Tireli to witness a Dogon mask dance.
+Climb back up the cliff and proceed to Mopti for the night.

 Hotel Kanaga or similar

-Following breakfast, leave Mopti for Ségou, on our way visit San to see the local mosque, designed as a replica of the Djenné Grand Mosque.
-Arrive in Ségou see and experience how to make a traditional mud cloth.
-Admire the beautiful Sudanese-style colonial architecture.
+After breakfast, depart from Mopti for Ségou.
+En route, visit San to see the local mosque, designed as a replica of the Djenné Grand Mosque.
+Upon arrival in Ségou, experience the traditional process of making mud cloth and admire the beautiful Sudanese-style colonial architecture.

 Meals Included: Breakfast